 The topics of economics and finance at Ormat is managed by the Company's Chief Executive Officer.
 Chief Finance Officer and the Finance Department's managers and employees.
-These individuals responsible for reporting are to the Board of Directors and shareholders, through our Investor Relations department regarding Ormat's economic performance and regarding any relevant financial issues.
+These individuals are responsible for reporting to the Board of Directors and shareholders, through our Investor Relations department Ormat's regarding economic performance and regarding any relevant financial issues.
 Furthermore, and together with management, these individuals are responsible for preparing Ormat's annual, quarterly and periodic financial and annual reports that are filed with the Securities and Exchange Commission (SEC).
-All of our SEC filings, including the

-Company's 10K.
-10O and other relevant documents are available to the public both on the SEC website97 and on our Investor Relations page.98

-Our shareholders are consistently provided with current and exact information on our economic and financial performance.
+All of our SEC filings, including the Company's 10K, 10Q and other relevant documents are available to the public both on the SEC website97 and on our Investor Relations page.98 information on our economic and financial performance.
 We regularly hold earnings calls that all of our global shareholders can access online along with the Company's earnings call presentation.
-In addition. our Investor Relations team issues email notifications, alerts and news regarding Ormat's financial performance or any major Company events on a regular basis through a list of registered subscribers.
-In all of our communication and interaction with shareholders, we aim to provide topof-the-line service while adequately and appropriately addressing their requests.
+In addition, our Investor Relations team issues email notifications, alerts and news regarding Ormat's financial performance or any major Company events on a regular basis through a list of registered subscribers.
+In all of our communication and interaction with shareholders, we aim to provide topof-the-line service while adequately and appropriately addressing their reauests.